Flowawww/KeyTermsRevise/README.md

 It takes a txt document as input with a strucutre of word : meaning , and a blank line between each definition of word.
 The textFiles have several lists of keywords taken from AQA GCSE text book definition.

+JUST A DRAFT and first attempt to use GitHub